White Rose Care Centre

 Should significant events occur, either relating to the home itself or the individuals residing within the Home, the Registered Manager is required [within The Regulation and Inspection of Social Care (Wales) Act - RISCA] to forward Regulation 60 documents to Care Inspectorate Wales [CIW], copying in the Local Authority’s Commissioning Team.
 At the time of the visit, there were no outstanding notifications.

-The Registered Manager was asked about the application of Liberty Protection Safeguards (LPS) and the visiting officer was informed that all such requests were up to date.
+The Registered Manager was asked about the application of Deprivation of Liberty Safeguards (DOLs) and the visiting officer was informed that all such requests were up to date; however, there remains an ongoing backlog for assessments with the DOLs Team.

 Documentation

-The home uses Care Vision, which is an electronic recording system.
-The system has photographs of all residents and stores Personal Plans, Risk Assessments, personal weights, Food and Fluid intake etc.
+The system has photographs of all residents and stores Personal Plans, Risk Assessments, personal weights, food and fluid intake, medication, activities etc.

-It was also suggested that personal plans be written in the first person; therefore, providing a more personal approach to the process.
+Previously, it was suggested that personal plans be written in the first person; therefore, providing a more personal approach to the process.
+This remains ongoing.

-Information from the Local Authority’s Care Plans had been appropriately transferred to the homes Personal Plans.
+Information from the Local Authority’s Care Plans had been appropriately reflected to the homes Personal Plans.
 Risk Assessments were observed for falls, bruising, dehydration, social isolation, pressure ulcers, bedrails, verbal aggression etc.

 Care Vision uses a traffic light system for reviews, red indicating that a review is overdue.
-The documentation was observed to have been reviewed in a timely manner i.e. monthly and any changes were documented.
+Should a review be overdue, the red flag is a prompt for the manager to ensure the review is undertaken in a timely manner.

-Referrals to appropriate outside agencies were observed i.e. Chiropodist, District Nurses etc.
+Referrals to appropriate outside agencies were observed i.e. Covid Team, GP, Audiology, Social Worker etc.

 Agreements for relatives to be contacted during an emergency or to be informed about incidents are retained separately and are stored in a lockable cabinet within the manager’s office.